jasonmoo/cryp/README.md

 *Encryption*

 1. Create AES-256 key to encrypt with by taking SHA-512/256 checksum of the `CRYP_KEY`.
-3. Gzip generated key + data into single payload.
-(This ensures small data, or no data, is present as an encrypted payload)
+2. Gzip data
-4. Encrypt payload using AES-256 CFB with generated key
+3. Encrypt payload using AES-256 CFB with generated key

 *Decryption*

 1. Create AES-256 key to encrypt with by taking SHA-512/256 checksum of the `CRYP_KEY`.
-4. Decrypt payload using AES-256 CFB with generated key
+2. Decrypt payload using AES-256 CFB with generated key
-3. Gunzip payload and trim off generated key prefix
+3. Gunzip data

 ## License